 Alongside the workshops there was a survey, hosted on the North Wales Regional Skills Partnership website, which asked a series of questions on a similar theme.
 A report was produced and information from this work has also informed our priority action areas in Objective 2, and has been used as part of reviewing our recruitment processes.
 A copy of the report summarising the experiences and views shared as part of this work is attached in Appendix 4.

-In preparing our Inclusive Conwy Plan we have also undertaken the following engagement activities:
+In preparing our Strategic Equality Plan we have also undertaken the following engagement activities:

-- Consulted with our internal Equality Champions Group - Consulted with Heads of Service and relevant officers within the Council, including via our Manager's Forum - Consulted with our Cabinet Member who holds responsibility for the Modernisation Portfolio, and other interested Members by attending the Member Development and Information Meeting - A series of drop-in consultation sessions for staff (3 sessions in September/October 2023 and 4 sessions in January/February 2024) - Consulted with the public via social media and local press to target all groups - Provided the draft by email to key stakeholders (via the NWPSEN stakeholder list) for comment and feedback - A draft of the plan (along with drafts of the action plan, summary version and easy read version) were shared for a period of public consultation between December
+- Attended various meetings with local groups representing different protected groups - Consulted with our internal Equality Champions Group - Consulted with Heads of Service and relevant officers within the Council, including via our Manager's Forum - Consulted with our Cabinet Member who holds responsibility for the Modernisation Portfolio, and other interested Members by attending the Member Development and Information Meeting - Consulted with the public via social media to target all groups - Provided the draft Strategic Equality Plan by email to key stakeholders for comment and feedback - 6 week period of public consultation between the end of 2023 and early 2024